Arthur Online: Supplier Invoices to Xero Tracking Categories

 Route 3: Pre-Xero AI Extraction with Property Matching and CSV Import

 Past about a hundred and fifty properties on a single client, or for the bookkeeper running several property-management clients off one Xero login, the workflow that holds is batch extraction before Xero rather than rule-based capture inside it.
-Collect a month's ad-hoc supplier invoices into a single batch — the email forwards, the scanned receipts, the broker's annual statement, everything in the inbox that didn't come through Arthur.
-Run the batch through a pre-Xero extraction step that pulls the supplier name, invoice number, dates, amounts, and the property identifier from each PDF, matches that identifier to the canonical Xero tracking-option string, and writes the result as a CSV in Xero's bill-import format with both tracking columns pre-populated.
-Review the CSV, import it into Xero in one upload.
-The bills draft with tracking already set; the bookkeeper approves the batch rather than each bill.
-Under this model, the workflow described is exactly what automated invoice data extraction with property matching for Xero produces — a Xero-import-ready CSV from a batch of inbox PDFs, with the property dimension matched against the practice's actual Xero tracking options before the file ever touches Xero.
+Collect a month's ad-hoc supplier invoices into a single batch — email forwards, scanned receipts, the broker's annual statement.
+Run the batch through a pre-Xero extraction step that pulls the supplier name, invoice number, dates, amounts, and property identifier from each PDF, matches that identifier to the canonical Xero tracking-option string, and writes a CSV in Xero's bill-import format with both tracking columns pre-populated.
+Review the CSV, import in one upload.
+Bills draft with tracking already set; the bookkeeper approves the batch rather than each bill.
+This is what automated invoice data extraction with property matching for Xero produces — a Xero-import-ready CSV from a batch of inbox PDFs, with the property dimension matched against the practice's actual Xero tracking options before the file ever touches Xero.

-Property matching is the hard part of this route, not the data extraction itself.
-Modern extraction handles the supplier name, invoice number, and amounts with the same accuracy whether the document is a clean PDF or a phone photo of a paper receipt.
-The challenge is that the property identifier on a real-world ad-hoc invoice can be anywhere — the address line of the bill, the description column on a single line, the project reference, the email subject the PDF was attached to, or simply the booking reference the contractor wrote in their notes.
-A working Route 3 has to match a free-text property reference to the canonical Xero option string with the same case-sensitivity discipline that Route 2 demands of supplier rules.
+Property matching is the hard part of this route, not the data extraction.
+Modern extraction handles supplier name, invoice number, and amounts with the same accuracy on a clean PDF or a phone photo.
+The challenge is that the property identifier can be anywhere — address line, description column, project reference, email subject, or booking reference in the contractor's notes.
+Route 3 has to match that free-text reference to the canonical Xero option string with the same case-sensitivity Route 2 demands of supplier rules.
 The match runs once per invoice in the batch, against a property list maintained at the client level.

 The Xero Bill Import CSV Format and Tracking-Option Discipline